distriqt/android-manifest-merger/README.md

 built by [distriqt //](https://distriqt.com)

 ---

+## Android Manifest Merger

-This is a wrapper around the `com.android.tools.build:manifest-merger` library allowing access to the library using the packaged `jar` on the command line
+This is a wrapper around the [`com.android.tools.build:manifest-merger` library](https://mvnrepository.com/artifact/com.android.tools.build/manifest-merger) allowing access to the library using the packaged `jar` on the command line

 It allows you to manually merge Android manifest files.

 ---

 ### Usage

 ```
 java -jar manifest-merger.jar